CeghV/JTools/README.md

 ## Extras

-JTools was developed in joint with CeghV and PaddockBux.
+JTools was developed by CeghV and documented by PaddockBux.